IsaiasCuvula/flutter_ecommerce_with_firebase/README.md

 ## User App Credentials: isaiah@gmail.com, password: 123456789 or login with Google

 # Get this Flutter Eccommerce App with Firebase Kit: https://codecanyon.net/item/ishop-functional-multi-purpose-ecommerce-flutter-app/47990290
+# Or Get this Flutter Eccommerce App with Firebase here: https://isaiascuvula.gumroad.com/l/uasjsw

 ## What will you get?
 - The single code base for both Android & iOS